john-storey-devops/at4dx-playground/README.md

 `git submodule update --init --recursive`
 ####
 If those folders contain code, then ensure you have the latest updates with ...
-'git submodule update --recursive --remote'
+`git submodule update --recursive --remote`

 ### Deploy Dependency Projects
 #### Order